arlimus/kitchen-server/README.md

         knife solo bootstrap ubuntu@mynode

+  To update your server later on:

+        knife solo cook ubuntu@mynode

   You may refer to the [knife-solo documentation](http://matschaffer.github.io/knife-solo/) for help.

 If you want the optional components, please refer to `nodes/example_ext.json` and `data_bags/users/example_ext.json`.